CDC Updates Web Page––No Evidence to Support “Vaccines Do Not Cause Autism” Claims

 Key Takeaways

-• Studies from 1991 to 2021 reviewed by the CDC found no conclusive evidence linking vaccines to autism.
+- Studies from 1991 to 2021 reviewed by the CDC found no conclusive evidence linking vaccines to autism.

-Although the page kept the subhead about vaccines not causing autism, it argues the statement “vaccines do not cause autism” is not an evidence-based claim because studies have not ruled out the possibility that vaccines do not contribute to the development of autism in children.
-At the bottom of the page, the CDC states that the header has not been removed due to an agreement with the chair of the US Senate Health, Education, Labor, and Pensions Committee.1
+The page retains a subhead stating that vaccines do not cause autism; however, at the bottom of the page, the CDC notes that the header has not been removed due to an agreement with the chair of the US Senate Health, Education, Labor, and Pensions Committee that it would remain.1

-“It’s grossly misleading intentionally,” Morgan McSweeney, PhD, a scientist and social media health influencer known as Dr. Noc, said in an interview.
-“It's very hard to prove a negative, and so what we do know is that over decades, in millions and millions of children, dozens and dozens of studies have all failed to show any link between [children] who get vaccines having increased risk of autism.
+“It’s grossly misleading intentionally,” Morgan McSweeney, PhD, a scientist and social media health influencer known as Dr Noc, said in an interview.
+“It's very hard to prove a negative, and so what we do know is that over decades, in millions and millions of children, dozens and dozens of studies have all failed to show any link between [children] who get vaccines [and] having [an] increased risk of autism.
 And so to say that there's no evidence that vaccines don't cause autism when the reality is that there is no evidence that vaccines do cause autism—unfortunately, that's the way that science works.”

 The CDC reviewed evidence from 4 studies ranging from 1991 to 2021, none of which found conclusive evidence to accept or reject a causal relationship between vaccines and autism.1